rgough5/karigo_codes/README.md

 ### Convert annotations to csv.
 An awful WIP, I probably should have left this in the dev branch, but hey it's my repo.
 Use annot2csv.ipynb to convert a an annotation file to a csv with a text file key.
 This csv will have one columns per channel and rows equal to the desired number of timestamps.
 This assumes annotations within a channel do not overlap.
 It can easily be editted to ignore channels and simply have one behavior per column, but that increases the file size and is a lot slower.

+### Arduino code for optogenetic stimulation
+Hardware requirements: Arduino UNO, ThorLabs shutter that responds to external input as the 2hb025t does, wires, BNC Cables (optional)
+Software requirements: Arduino IDE, serial monitor or a similair tool to read serial output from the Arduino Turn the rotary encoder (the knob) on the Arduino to select shutter settings: serial monitor will display which option is selected.
+Press the indendent button the begin stimulation.
+Press down on the rotary encoder to stop stimulation early.
+(Further details and wiring guide coming).